<?xml version="1.0" encoding="UTF-8"?>

 &#xD;

-&lt;a href="/fireplace-installation"&gt;&#xD;
+&lt;a href="/fireplaces-for-sale"&gt;&#xD;

 Fireplace installation services in Palisade